Crossing Great Central Road with a 3 years old

 I was wrong yesterday, we were not able to admire the amazing red colour on the sacred rocks of Uluru.
 It was the effect of heavy smoke in the air and clouds that obscured the sun.

-Let me mention that there was an orange tornado in the trailer again, but I think we’ve got used to it already.
+Let me mention that there was an orange tornado in the trailer again, but I think we’ve used to it already.
 It’s worth a few hours of cleaning if we can have such amazing views.

 Great Central Road summary